chocolatey/choco-wiki/CommunityPackagesDisclaimer.md

 **Blocks are meant to be temporary bans, but require you to act to remedy the situation.** If you have been blocked, please see the next sections for corrective actions.

-**NOTE**: If you or your organization feels you will need to go over this limit and need whitelisted, please reach out at https://chocolatey.org/contact, choose "Blocked IP Address".
+**NOTE**: If you or your organization feels you will need to go over this limit with good reason and need whitelisted, please reach out at https://chocolatey.org/contact, choose "Blocked IP Address".
 As we have limited information, please include your name, email address, phone number, and the IP addresses you believe are blocked so we can contact you and verify if there is a ban.
 Once you have resolved any issues on your side, we can lift the ban.

 ### How To Avoid Excessive Use
 To avoid excessive use, please see our [[organizational deployment guide|How-To-Setup-Offline-Installation]].
 Installation of Chocolatey itself and everything else should be from your internal repository and not directly from the community package repository.
 There are even ways to automate caching (see below) / [[internalizing|How-To-Recompile-Packages]] (caching and internalizing are entirely different concepts) packages so you still get a pretty good hands off experience.